 Annette Amendola — UPMC Heart and Vascular Institute Patient Story

 A UPMC patient since March 2012, Annette has been treated for coronary microvascular dysfunction.
 It is not fatal, but the condition can be very debilitating since it limits mobility and causes a person to become exhausted very quickly.

-Annette is trained as a critical care nurse so she knew her symptoms of pressure in her chest, neck, jaw and nausea during exercise and exhaustion from walking were signs of something bigger.
+Annette is trained as a critical care nurse so she knew her symptoms of pressure in her chest, neck, and jaw, nausea during exercise, and exhaustion from walking were signs of something bigger.

 The Path to UPMC

 Previously, the cardiology department at a community hospital saw Annette for care.
 She received a heart catheterization and was advised to continue exercising.

 After corrective medication, Annette could even begin bike riding again.
 Her goal to attend her daughter’s wedding came true as well.